Bayesian Statistics Guided Label Refurbishment Mechanism: Mitigating Label Noise in Medical Image Classification: EXPERIMENT AND RESULTS

-\textbf{Generalization on the public Messidor dataset.}We also verify the generalization of the LMM based on the corrupted Messidor dataset.
-Considering the amount of Messidor is relatively small (1200), we do not develop the image grading experiment and choose to train the 2-class image classification model based on the pretrained models derived from ImageNet.
-We adopt Inception-V3 and the same hyperparameters of the DNN as above experiments.
-Messidor is corrupted with different noise rates of 0.1, 0.2, 0.3 and 0.4, respectively.
-The test accuracy and train data purity of comparative experiments are displayed in Table \ref{tab:NOISE RATE MESSIDOR}.
-Similarly, the Inception-V3 with LMM weakens the influences of noisy labels on the Messidor dataset.
-The Inception-V3 with LMM achieves improvement on test accuracy of 3.51\%, 6.62\%, 2.33\%, and 5.84\% under the noise rate raises from 0.1 to 0.4, respectively.
-In brief, the LMM has optimized the performance of models and purity of training data on the noisy Messidor dataset.
+\textbf{Generalization on the public Messidor dataset.} We also verified the generalization of \LMM~based on the corrupted Messidor dataset.
+Considering {that} the {size} of Messidor was relatively small (less than 1200), we did not {conduct} the image grading experiment, but trained the two-class DR images classification model based on the pretrained models derived from ImageNet.
+We still adopted Inception-V3 as the backbone network and utilized hyperparameters determined by grid-search experiments above.
+Messidor was corrupted with different noise {levels} of 10\%, 20\%, 30\% and 40\%, respectively.
+The test accuracy and train data purity of comparative experiments are displayed in Table 4.
+Similarly, the Inception-V3 with \LMM~weakenes the influences of noisy labels on the Messidor dataset.
+The Inception-V3 with \LMM~achieves improvement on test accuracy of 3.51\%, 6.62\%, 2.33\%, and 5.84\% under the noise rate raising from 10\% to 40\%, respectively.
+The Fig. 6 from (a) to (d) diaplsy the ROC curves using Inception-v3 with or without BLRM at each noise rate.
+The area under the ROC curve of Inception v3 with BLRM is larger at each noise rate , indicating BLRM improving the performance of Inception-v3.
+In addition, from the confusion matrices comparing test accuracy for DR images classification at the noise rate 40\% without and with \LMM~(Fig. 7), our proposed technique promotes the generalization performance of classification model.
+In brief, \LMM~optimizes the performance of models and improves purity of training data when learning from the noisy Messidor dataset.